AstraLuma/unholy/docs/index.rst

 Unholy is a tool to create and manage Docker-based development environments--it's a dev container implementation.

-Unholy performs all operations over the Docker CLI; no side-band channels or open ports are used.
+Unholy performs all operations over the Docker API; no side-band channels or open ports are used.
 Both local and remote daemons are supported.

 * Uses Neovim and Neovide as the editing UI